 top takeaways from this conversation

-That’s the inspiration behind our Resuscitation Perspectives series, where we interview different members of resuscitation teams to better understand their role and impact in emergency response.
-And while our interviewees preferred to remain anonymous for privacy, we know their insights will resonate and inform readers across all resuscitation roles — from paramedics and nurses to patients and families.
+That’s the inspiration behind our Resuscitation Perspectives series, where we interview different members of Code Blue teams to better understand their role and impact in resuscitation response.
+And while our interviewees preferred to remain anonymous for privacy, we know their insights will resonate and inform readers across all Code Blue roles — from nurses and physicians to patients and families.

 What is your current role, and how are you involved with resuscitation/emergency response?